RHUL-CS-Projects/graphfellow/docs/behaviour.md

 `from` end of the `edge` you provide as an argument (or either of the ends if the edge is bi-directional).

+You can destroy a traveller with its `destroy()` function.
+This is called automatically if the number of journeys the traveller makes equals its `journey_lifespan`, after the `on_arrival` event of its final journey has been executed.

 ## The `graph` object